willkuhn/wingrid/README.md

 # TODOs

-Here's a semi-prioritized list of improvement ideas...
+Here's a semi-prioritized list of ideas I have to improve wingrid.
+Feel free to modify or add things.

 Structural:
-- [ ] optimize grid sampling to speed it up, specifically `Grid._get_px_coords_for_cell` and `Grid._sample_grid`
+- [ ] speed up grid sampling with some optimization, specifically `Grid._get_px_coords_for_cell` and `Grid._sample_grid`
-- [ ] add an overarching class that manages sampling multiple images and analysis of these data
+- [ ] add an overarching class to manage sampling from and analyzing a multi-image dataset

 Visual:
 - [ ] change the way x-axis labels are displayed in `Analyze.loadings_plot_bar` to make them less cramped when n_features>100